 Internationally recognized researchers

 Holly Caretta-Weyer, MD, MHPE, '16

-A chief resident during her UWEM residency, Holly is currently the Assistant Residency Program Director for the Stanford University emergency medicine residency program and EPA Implementation Lead at the Stanford University School of Medicine.
+A chief resident during her UWEM residency, Holly is currently the Associate Residency Program Director for the Stanford University emergency medicine residency program and EPA Implementation Lead at the Stanford University School of Medicine.

 Chris Ford, MD, '17

 A chief resident during his UWEM residency, Chris went on to pursue a PEM fellowship at Children's Minnesota and is currently practicing in Milwaukee, WI.

 Erica is the Ultrasound Director in the Division of Emergency Medicine at Duke University School of Medicine, where she has overseen a number of projects including expanding EM resident education and an interdepartmental education program, as well as launching Duke's first emergency ultrasound fellowship.